Brie Larson: Early life

-Brianne Sidonie Desaulniers was born on October 1, 1989, in Sacramento, California, to Heather (née Edwards) and Sylvain Desaulniers.
-Her parents were homeopathic chiropractors who ran a practice together.
+Brianne Sidonie Desaulniers was born on October 1, 1989, in Sacramento, California to Heather (née Edwards) and Sylvain Desaulniers, homeopathic chiropractors who ran a practice together.
 They have another daughter, Milaine.
-Her father is Franco-Manitoban; in her childhood, French was Larson's first language.
+Her father is Franco-Manitoban; French was Larson's first language.
 She holds dual citizenship of Canada and the United States.
 She was mostly home-schooled, which she believed allowed her to explore innovative and abstract experiences.
-Describing her early life, Larson has said she was "straight-laced and square", and that she shared a close bond with her mother but was shy and had social anxiety.
-During the summer, she would write and direct her own home movies in which she cast her cousins and filmed in her garage.
+Describing her early life, Larson has said she was "strait-laced and square", and that she shared a close bond with her mother but was shy and had social anxiety.
+During the summer, she wrote and directed her own home movies in which she cast her cousins, filmed in her garage.
 At age six, she expressed interest in becoming an actress, later remarking that the "creative arts was just something that was always in me".
-That same year, she auditioned for a training program at the American Conservatory Theater in San Francisco, where she became the youngest student admitted.
+That same year, she auditioned for a training program at the American Conservatory Theater in San Francisco, where she became its youngest student.
+She has said she wanted to become an actress after watching Jennifer Lopez in Selena (1997).

-Larson experienced trauma at age seven due to her parents' divorce.
+Larson's parents divorced when she was aged seven.
 She had a dysfunctional relationship with her father, saying: "As a kid I tried to understand him and understand the situation.
 But he didn't do himself any favors.
 I don't think he ever really wanted to be a parent."
 Soon after their separation, Heather relocated to Los Angeles with her two daughters to fulfill Larson's acting ambition.
 They had limited financial means and lived in a small apartment near Hollywood studio lots at Burbank.
 Larson described the experience, "We had a crappy one-room apartment where the bed came out of the wall and we each had three articles of clothing."
 Even so, she has recounted fond memories of this period and credits her mother for doing the best she could for them.

 As her last name was difficult to pronounce, she adopted the stage name Larson from her Swedish great-grandmother, as well as an American Girl doll named Kirsten Larson that she received as a child.
 Her first job was performing a commercial parody for Barbie, named "Malibu Mudslide Barbie", in a 1998 episode of The Tonight Show with Jay Leno.
 She subsequently took on guest roles in several television series, including Touched by an Angel and Popular.
 In 2000, she was cast in the Fox sitcom Schimmel, which was canceled before airing when its star, Robert Schimmel, was diagnosed with cancer.